mirzaie-mehdi/From-Conda-to-CreatePackage-Python/_sources/docs/git_github.md

 -   **amend** → modify the most recent commit
 -   **cherry-pick** → apply one specific commit onto another branch

-### Another Useful Distinction

-Some commands primarily **rewrite local history**:

--   `reset`
--   `commit --amend`

-Some commands primarily **preserve history while undoing effects**:

--   `revert`

-Some commands primarily **manipulate working tree or staging area state**:

--   `restore`

-Some commands **reuse existing work across branches**:

--   `cherry-pick`

-## 3. Working Tree, Staging Area, and Commit History {#3-working-tree-staging-area-and-commit-history}

-Before using undo commands well, you need this model:
+Before using above undo commands well, remember that:

-### Working Tree

-The actual files in your project directory.
+1. **Working Tree** is the actual files in your project directory.

-### Staging Area

-The set of changes prepared for the next commit.
+2. **Staging Area** is the set of changes prepared for the next commit.

-### Commit History

-The already-recorded snapshots in Git.
+3. **Commit History** is the already-recorded snapshots in Git.

-Many Git commands differ because they affect different layers.

-For example:

--   one command may only unstage files
--   another may change the working tree
--   another may move the branch pointer
--   another may add a brand-new commit

-That is why these commands can feel similar at first but behave very differently.

-## 4. `git reset`: Core Idea {#4-git-reset-core-idea}
+---
+### `Git reset`

-`git reset` is one of the most powerful and potentially dangerous Git commands.
+**`git reset`** is one of the most powerful and potentially dangerous Git commands.
 Its core purpose is to move **HEAD** and sometimes also affect:

 -   the staging area
 -   the working tree

-### Conceptual Meaning

-At a high level, `reset` says:

-> Move my current branch to a different commit, and possibly adjust
-> staged or working changes to match.
+`reset` says: Move my current branch to a different commit, and possibly adjust staged or working changes to match.

 Because of that, `reset` can be:

 -   very helpful
 -   very destructive if used carelessly

-## 5. Common Forms of `git reset` {#5-common-forms-of-git-reset}

-Three common modes are:
+Three common forms of `git reset` are:

 -   `--soft`
 -   `--mixed`
 -   `--hard`

-### `--soft` {#--soft}

-Moves the branch pointer, but keeps changes staged.
+1. **`git reset --soft`**: Moves the branch pointer, but keeps changes staged.

-### `--mixed` {#--mixed}

-Moves the branch pointer and unstages changes, but keeps file modifications in the working tree.

-### `--hard` {#--hard}

-Moves the branch pointer, unstages changes, and resets files in the working tree.

-This is the most dangerous form because it can discard local work.

-## 6. `git reset --soft` {#6-git-reset---soft}

 Example: